leiratech/TrackZero.CSharp/README.md

 // Deleting an event
 await trackZeroClient.DeleteEventAsync("Subscribed", 1).ConfigureAwait(false);
 ```
-> :warning: Deleting an Entity **WILL DELETE ALL EVENTS** Emitted by this entity Be very careful here!
+> :warning: Deleting an Entity **WILL DELETE ALL EVENTS** Emitted by this entity.
+Be very careful here!

 > :warning: Deletion is immediate and permanent and cannot be undone